base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 }
 ```

-The next part is going to be a little tricky, and a little messy.
-You'll need to combine parts of the individually exported svg that has the sea art and all of its properties with the position data for this part of the art from the exemplar svg.
+The next part is tricky, and a little messy.
+You'll need to combine parts of the individually exported SVG that has the sea art and all of its properties with the position data for this part of the art from the exemplar SVG.
 You'll then need to flatten it to a single line, and add it as a string constant.

-Start by opening the Ocean svg.
+Start by opening the Ocean SVG.
 Change the viewBox to `viewBox="0 0 1024 1024"`.
 Move the `<defs>` and `<scripts>` tag inside of the `<g>` tag.
-Open the svg in the browser to make sure it hasn't broken.
+Open the SVG in the browser to make sure it hasn't broken.

 Next, delete the `id` and `data-name` from the top level `<g>` and experiment with the `transform="translate(20,2.5)"` property to move the art back down to the bottom of the viewport.